Kong/docs.konghq.com/app/contributing/style-guide.md

         For example: `curl -i -X https://localhost:8001/services`

-        If you are following a guide where {{site.base_gateway}} is running on `localhost`, this example can be copy and pasted straight into a terminal.
+        If you are following a guide where {{site.base_gateway}} is running on `localhost`, this example can be copied and pasted straight into a terminal.
         It should work with no changes.

     * For situations where you need a generic domain name and the examples are illustrative only (not intended to be runnable as-is), use `example` or `example.com`.